Puck (Marvel Comics): Puck (Eugene Judd)

-During the events of the Infinity Crusade, Puck is brainwashed and taken by the cosmic powered villain the Goddess.
+During the events of the Infinity Crusade, Puck is brainwashed and taken by the Goddess.
 He is paired up with the affected Spider-Man when an invasion force of free-minded superheroes plan to attack the Goddess' fortress.
 This specific pairing was intended to teach Spider-Man brutality in the face of his 'former' friends.
 Puck is swiftly taken out of the fight, defeated by Firestar.
 Due to the effects of the resulting clash, all brainwashed heroes are later freed.

 Puck is brainwashed again by members of his own government, who desire to have an Alpha Flight completely under their control.
 Puck fights with this new team for a while and is one of the few to be relatively successful against the mental mind games.

-Along with Major Mapleleaf, Puck II, Vindicator, and Shaman, Puck is among the Alpha Flight members apparently killed by The Collective.
+Along with Major Mapleleaf, Puck (Zuzha Yu), Vindicator, and Shaman, Puck is among the Alpha Flight members apparently killed by the Collective.
 Only Sasquatch is confirmed to have survived.

 When Wolverine is trapped in Hell by unknown forces, Puck and an unknown person are seen there, with the unknown person claiming to just want to talk to Wolverine, but Puck planning on finding a way to get both Wolverine and himself out of hell.
 Puck tells Wolverine to fight through the pain he feels while being tortured, implying that it will make the devil look weak and cause an uprising in hell, thus giving them a chance to escape.
 After the Devil is beaten, Puck attempts to escape along with Wolverine, but another condemned one grabs his foot and yanks him off the walls of hell which he was scaling and back into the pit.
 Though he remains in Hell, he wins the scrum for the Devil's sword, thus making him the ruler of Hell, at least for the time being.

 During the Fear Itself storyline, Puck escapes from Hell after his fight with Ba'al and rescues Guardian from Vindicator (who betrayed the team to Gary Cody and his newly elected Unity Party, later revealed to be under the control of the Master of the World).

 In the 2012 series Uncanny X-Force, Puck joins the eponymous team alongside Storm, Psylocke, and Spiral.